Make Your New Home A Reality

 You’ve made the decision.
 You’re ready to buy.
 Now what?

-It’s all about helping you find the right home in the right neighbourhood at the best possible price.
-Below, you’ll find it all outlined in eight simple steps.
+It’s all about helping you find the right home in the right neighbourhood at the right price.

 Buying a home is personal and emotional.
 So the relationship with your real estate agent has to be built on expertise, trust and mutual respect.
-After all, they will be acting as your eyes, ears and voice throughout the process.
-They have a fiduciary duty to act in your best interests, to be completely transparent and accountable to you.
-Here’s what a Royal LePage agent will do:
+After all, we will be acting as your eyes, ears and voice throughout the process.
+We have a legal duty to act in your best interests, to be completely transparent and accountable to you.

-- Educate you about the current market conditions
+- Educate you about the current market condition

 - Discuss and analyze your wants and needs against your budget